Fasting: In alternative medicine

 Although practitioners of alternative medicine promote "cleansing the body" through fasting, (as though it were a diagnostic fast) the concept of "detoxification" is a marketing myth with little scientific basis for its rationale or efficacy.

-During the early 20th century, fasting was promoted by alternative health writers such as Hereward Carrington, Edward H. Dewey, Bernarr Macfadden, Frank McCoy, Edward Earle Purinton, Upton Sinclair and Wallace Wattles.
+During the early 20th century, fasting was promoted by alternative health writers such as Hereward Carrington, Edward H. Dewey, Bernarr Macfadden, Frank McCoy, Edward Earle Purinton, Upton Sinclair, and Wallace Wattles.
 All of these writers were either involved in the natural hygiene or New Thought movement.
 Arnold Ehret's pseudoscientific Mucusless Diet Healing System espoused fasting.

-Linda Hazzard, put her patients on such strict fasts that some of them died of starvation.
+Linda Hazzard put her patients on such strict fasts that some of them died of starvation.
 She was responsible for the death of more than 40 patients under her care.

 In 1911, Upton Sinclair authored The Fasting Cure, which made sensational claims of fasting curing practically all diseases, including cancer and syphilis.
-Sinclair states he recommended fasting for all diseases except tuberculosis.
-Sinclair has been described as "the most credulous of faddists.
+Sinclair states that he recommends fasting for all diseases except tuberculosis.
+Sinclair has been described as "the most credulous of faddists".
 In 1932, physician Morris Fishbein listed fasting as a fad diet and commented that "prolonged fasting is never necessary and invariably does harm".